Apply the SEL-421 for high-speed distance and directional protection and complete control of a two-breaker bay.

 Time-Domain Link Technology

-Apply a TiDL solution, where Axion TiDL nodes are placed in the yard close to the primary equipment to digitize discrete I/O signals and analog data and then transport them over a fiber-optic cable to the SEL-421 in the control house.
-This innovative technology uses point-to-point connections and a nonroutable protocol, providing a simple and secure solution.
+Apply a TiDL solution, where SEL-TMU devices are placed in the yard close to the primary equipment to digitize discrete I/O signals and analog data and then transport them over a fiber-optic cable to the SEL-421-7 TiDL relay in the control house.
+Each SEL-TMU can share data with as many as four TiDL relays, providing protection design flexibility and reducing device count.
+TiDL technology uses point-to-point connections and a non-Ethernet protocol, providing a simple and secure solution.
 Because it does not need an external time source or Ethernet switches, it is easy to implement with no network engineering required.
-TiDL combines the proven protection of the SEL-400 series relays with the modularity of the Axion, reducing training requirements and providing a scalable and flexible solution.
-It also provides built-in time synchronization and synchronous sampling, ensuring protection is available in the relay regardless of whether or not an external time signal is available.
+TiDL combines the proven protection of the SEL-400 series relays with the purpose-built SEL-TMU, reducing training requirements, simplifying deployment, and increasing availability.
+TiDL also provides built-in time synchronization and synchronous sampling, ensuring protection is available in the relay regardless of whether or not an external time signal is available.

 SEL Sampled Values Technology